US Navy Task Force

 Force Landed February 23, 1942

 Built by Boeing at Seattle.
 Constructors number 2257.
-Accepted by the US Army on December 6, 1941 and flown to Fort Douglas Airfield by Lt.
+Delivered by the U. S. Army on December 6, 1941 and flown to Fort Douglas Airfield by Lt.
 John Haig.

 Next, to Sacramento Air Depot for armament installation.
 Assigned to pilot Frederick 'Fred' Eaton, it was flown from California to Hawaii on December 17 and landed at Hickam Field, then flown to Wheeler Field.
 Attached to the US Navy and flew search missions around Hawaii.
 The original bombardier, Sgt.
 J. J. Trelia had become sick, and Richard Oliver joined the crew instead.